 SCHOOL/COLLEGE CONTACT ARE YOUR SPORTS FACILITIES OUTSIDE OF THE SCHOOL DAY AN DO YOU HAVE ANY PLANS TO DEVELOP NEW OR MAKE IMPROVEMENTS TO EXISTING SPORTS FACILITIES IN THE FUTURE?
 External facility hire by School Currently do not use any external facilities due to 15 minutes to get there and back Staff look to be as creative as they can to deliver on site.
-School roll in region of 400 SOUTH CRAVEN ACADEMY 3G AGP Dance Studio 2 x traditional school gyms 4 courts sports hall 3 court spots hall grass football and rugby MUGA - 3 netball, 4 tennis courts School roll in region of 1700 School Lettings Solutions http://southcraven.schoolbooki ngs.co.uk manage the community use of the facilities.
+School roll in region of 400 South Craven Academy courts School Lettings Solutions http://southcraven.schoolbooki ngs.co.uk manage the community use of the facilities.
 Clubs use facilities, as well as pay and play Expect to attract more Netball when courts resurfaced in addition to existing bookings.
 Confidential as tentative plans and therefore not for wider circulation The school has funding to support the resurfacing of netball/tennis courts and the covering of the courts with an air dome for which they have planning permission.
 However, now that the more detailed work has been done they have a shortfall on funding for both capital and ongoing revenue.
 The School has a contract with School Lettings Solutions who manage the community use of facilities, their view is that the addition of the Dome would not significantly generate additional income.

-SCHOOL/COLLEGE CONTACT ARE YOUR SPORTS FACILITIES OUTSIDE OF THE SCHOOL DAY AN DO YOU HAVE ANY PLANS TO DEVELOP NEW OR MAKE IMPROVEMENTS TO EXISTING SPORTS FACILITIES IN THE FUTURE?
+SCHOOL/COLLEGE CONTACT ARE YOUR SPORTS FACILITIES USED BY TH OUTSIDE OF THE SCHOOL DAY AND TERM TIME?
+E COMMUNITY DO YOU HAVE ANY PLANS TO DEVELOP NEW OR MAKE IMPROVEMENTS TO EXISTING SPORTS FACILITIES IN THE FUTURE?
 (The Academy has 2 Sports halls = 7 badminton courts, plus 2 traditional school gyms).
 The Academy are therefore looking to go back with a revised scheme to the planners for floodlighting for the hard courts and existing 3G AGP.
 No matter the outcome the tennis and netball courts will be resurfaced and upgraded.
 Keen that if our work suggests otherwise when looking at the bigger picture for the District he is interested to know if the Academy can fit to support wider sports development in District.
 If our work equally would assist in supporting the Academy's revised plans for floodlighting.
-He is happy to show someone around the site if we think it would be of value.
+He is happy to show someone around the site if we